laurencedawson/sync-for-reddit/README.md

 ## Work in progress

+- Monet more contrast in night mode

 - Add rounded corners back to slides
-- inconsistent save icon
 - Inconsistent vote icons (posts v slides)
 - option to disable fab in comments
-- Selftext thumbnail not clickable

 - add messaging and profile to actions
 - Sidebar...
-- Monet more contrast in night mode
-- thumbnail clickable from comments
 - Icons in comment nav bar need themeing
 - Comment nav bar
 - Short scores
-- Push notification not using same slider
 - exoplayer keeping alive
 - The counts at the top of a sub flicker
 - Long press to open post in new window